Article

 • Then Save the dashboard.

 Now we’re all wired up, and we’re ready to test out our new Date filter.
 This particular widget type gives us an abundance of options.
-Let’s choose the Between option to select a date range.
-In this case, we’ll select the orders for 2019 (between January 1, 2019, and December 31, 2019).
+Let’s look at orders for the past six months.

 SELECT